MohabHindawy/giu-cms-downloader/README.md

 ## Changing anything later

-RUn `setup-wizard.exe` again, for any of these:
+Run `setup-wizard.exe` again, for any of these:

 - **Your password expires every 3 months**, just run the wizard, and when it asks for your password, type the new one.
 - Adding/renaming a course folder, changing where a course saves to, or switching between flat and sorted-by-type folders.